Jordan DeSilva

-Jordan Anthony DeSilva (born 4 May 1990) is a Bermudian cricketer.
+Jordan Anthony DeSilva (born 4 May 1990) is a Bermudian cricketer who plays for the national cricket team.
 DeSilva is a left-handed batsman who bowls left-arm fast-medium.

-DeSilva was selected as part of Bermuda Under-19s sixteen man squad for the 2008 Under-19 Cricket World Cup, making his Youth One Day International (YODI) debut against Bangladesh Under-19s, with him making a further four YODIs in the tournament.
+DeSilva was selected in Bermuda Under-19s sixteen-man squad for the 2008 Under-19 Cricket World Cup, making his Youth One Day International (YODI) debut against Bangladesh Under-19s, with him making a further four YODIs in the tournament.
 He later made his senior debut for Bermuda in a List A match against Uganda in 2009 at the National Stadium, Hamilton.
 The following year he made a second List A appearance against Namibia during Bermuda's tour of Namibia in April 2010.
 In July 2010, he made his first-class debut against the United Arab Emirates at Hamilton in the Intercontinental Shield.
 He followed this up immediately after that fixture making a single List A appearance against the same opposition, as well as playing two Twenty20 matches.